msp-strath/three-times/content/basics/sequences.md

 Dafny does not support `foreach` loops.

-We can even iterate over lists using a while-[loop](/basics/loops.html).
+We can even iterate over lists using a while-[loop](/basics/loops.html), but we leave that as an exercise for you the reader.

 ::: exercise
 Write a method `double` that uses a while-loop to double the elements in a list of integers.